 for these teachers and for this wonderful journey.
 Aho!

-We will focus on a specific Materia Medica of 40 locally growing medicinal herbs selected by our faculty for their safety, ease of identification, and usefulness.
-Each plant will be studied in terms of scientific and common names, identification, part used, preparation/dosage, actions/indications, and safety/contraindications.
+Selected by our faculty for their safety, ease of identification, and usefulness, these plants will be studied in terms of scientific and common names, identification, part used, preparation/dosage, actions/indications, and safety/contraindications.

-We will visit and identify the herb growing in its outdoor habitat, learn to connect with the plant’s energy, handle it, smell it, taste it, and prepare its medicine together.
-Part of your learning will be to observe and document your own personal physical and energetic interactions with several herbs.
+We will visit the herb growing in its outdoor habitat, learn to connect with the plant’s energy, handle it, smell it, taste it, and prepare its medicine together.
+Part of your learning is to observe and document your own personal physical and energetic interactions with several herbs.

-In addition to your Materia Medica, you will complete the program with a small apothecary of your own prepared medicines in the forms of decoction, infusion, tincture, percolation, salve, honeypill, and syrup.
+Create your own apothecary: decoction, infusion, tincture, percolation, salve, honeypill, and syrup.
 Our aim is for you to feel confident in aiding friends and family during times of common illness such as sore throat, cough, upset stomach, etc with your preparations.
-This comes from study and experience, and we will learn together!

-Read about our all-star faculty, which includes Master’s degree herbalists, botany and anthropology professors, a Chinese tea master, an Ayurvedic physician, a native American medicine woman, mushroom and herbal propagation experts, among others.
+Read about our all-star faculty, which includes Master’s degree herbalists, botany professor, Ayurvedic physician, native American medicine woman, mushroom and herbal propagation experts, among others.

 Although, we all came in with varying degrees of knowledge (understanding) of the topics,

 there was no shortage of help with those that may have needed assistance.

 - Hands-on Medicine-Making

 - World Herbal Traditions (Chinese, Ayurvedic, Native American)